rafiali-web/CSE446-DApp-Su26-project/images/README.md

 | `08-unclaimed-earnings.png` | The sidebar earnings tracker showing a non-zero balance with the "Claim" button enabled. |
 | `09-live-sync-two-windows.png` | Two browser windows side by side on different accounts, where an action in one has already updated the other.
 This is the checkpoint-5 proof, so make the difference obvious. |

-## Guidance

-- **PNG** is preferred; `.jpg`, `.jpeg`, `.webp` and `.gif` also render.
-- Capture at a window width of at least 1280px so the two-column layout and the sidebar are both visible.
-- These files are **tracked** in git. `.gitignore` carries explicit negations for this directory precisely so no broad ignore rule swallows them.
-- Keep each file under roughly 1 MB.
-Screenshots live in git history forever.
-- Redact nothing but the obvious: local Anvil accounts are public test keys, but crop out any real browser tabs, bookmarks or other windows.